mapattacker/cheatsheets/git.md

 1) __Existing repository__: clone project, eg `git clone https://github.com/mapattacker/cheatsheets.git`

 ## Commit and Upload to GitHub
-1) `git add .`: add all changes from working area to staging area
+1) `git add *`: add all changes in the repository to the staging area
 2) `git commit -m "add a message here"`: commit files with a message tag to repository
 3) `git push`: push committed files to GitHub
 4) A git alias can be used to combine all 3 commands into one.
 This needs to be set at each repository in your local machine
-    * ``config alias.pushall '! git commit -a -m "commit" && git push'``: push-all refers to the alias name, it can be thus called using ``git pushall``
+    * ``git config alias.pushall '! git commit -a -m "commit" && git push'``: push-all refers to the alias name, it can be thus called using ``git pushall``
     * ``git config --global --unset alias.YourAlias``: to remove the set alias

 ## Some Git Commands